Learning to Optimise Climate Sensor Placement using a Transformer: A Novel SPP Approach Based on A Transformer

 \section{A Novel SPP Approach Based on A Transformer}

 Our policy network is composed of two main components, as illustrated in Figure~\ref{fig:policy}.
-The first component learns a sequence embedding for sensor locations via a $L$ stacked encoder with self-attention.
-The second component focuses on computing the compatibility between sensor location pairs.
-Using self-attention, it produces a probability matrix, where each element represents the likelihood of selecting the corresponding sensor location pair to guide a local search.
+The first component learns a sequence embedding for sensor locations (i.e., the state $\mathcal{ST}^t$) via a $L$ stacked encoder with self-attention.
+The second component focuses on computing the compatibility between sensor location pairs (i.e., the action $\mathcal{A}^t$).
+Using self-attention, it produces a probability matrix, where each element represents the likelihood of selecting the corresponding sensor location pair to guide an action.
 In this matrix, each row represents a specific sensor at its current location, while each column represents a potential destination location for that sensor.
 Therefore, the entry in the $a$-th row and $b$-th column corresponds to the probability of moving the sensor at location $p_a$ to location $p_b$.
 In essence, this matrix captures the network's strategy for reallocating sensors to improve the quality of the sensor network.
-The two components of the policy network are defined in the underlying Eq.~\ref{eq:transformer_part1} \footnote{The time step t is omitted here for better readability} and Eq.~\ref{eq:transformer_part2}, respectively.
-Functions in Eq.~\ref{eq:transformer_part1} and Eq.~\ref{eq:transformer_part2} above are also explained below.
+The two components of the policy network are defined in the underlying Eq.~\ref{eq:transformer_part1} \footnote{The time step t is omitted here for better readability} and Eq.~\ref{eq:transformer_part2}, respectively, and also explained below.

 \textbf{NFE} - Node Feature Embedding: We use linear transformation to project every sensor location, i.e., $p_i = (x_i, y_i)$, from state $\mathcal{ST}$ into a $d_{h}$-dimension embedding using a linear transformation.